Free Excel Hacks and Templates for New Business Owners

 Apps.
 Browser extensions.
 Desktop software.
 Web platforms.
 There are SO MANY snazzy tools out there for new business owners.
 And while these tools can work wonders for our businesses, it can be hard to learn sleek new software when what you really need to do is get stuff done.

-This is when it pays to go old school.
-Because sometimes even the niftiest software can’t stand up to an old standby: the spreadsheet.
+This is when it pays to go old school for your workflow.
+Because sometimes even the niftiest software can’t stand up to an old standby for small business owners: the spreadsheet.

 Spreadsheets have evolved so much since the days of pivot tables and nested formulas.
 Nowadays, there are a bunch of fresh new ways to turn the old school spreadsheet into a business management tool.
 In fact, you could probably run your entire business with just spreadsheets.